taryneliana/taryneliana.github.io/index.md

 Digital anthropology, Environmental archaeology, Environmental Communication, Indigenous Anthropology, and Classical and Hellenistic Greek Art and Mythology.
 Emphasis on anthropomorphizing animals on social media.
 > "Any moment might be our last.
 Everything is more beautiful because we're doomed.
 You will never be lovelier than you are now.
 We will never be here again.”
 ― Homer, The Iliad

-## My links

-Write some usefull links for you!